Other Puzzle Categories

 Another French puzzle, called Les Quatre Vagabonds - The Four Vagabonds.
 Arrange the four cards to form one complete figure.
 Appears in Hoffmann as Chapter III No. XLI - The Man of Many Parts.
 Hoffmann says it is of German origin.

-L'Astronome - arrange the pieces to form a five-pointed star, with an image of the astronomer.
+L'Astronome - arrange the three pieces to form a five-pointed star, with an image of the astronomer.

 Quelques Tours dans une Boite - In addition to the loose versions of the above puzzles, I obtained this boxed set which includes the four paper puzzles Les Quatre Vagabonds, Un Sage dans les Nuages, L'Astronome, and L'Incroyable (a paper version of the geometric fallacy L'Echiquier Fantastique).